 The IRS Data Retrieval Tool returned with the 2018–19 FAFSA form on Oct.
 1, 2017, with additional security and privacy protections added.
-(The IRS turned off the tool a few months ago following concerns that data from the tool could be used by identity thieves to file fraudulent tax returns.)

 The IRS Data Retrieval Tool allows students to transfer data from their federal income tax returns into their FAFSA electronically.

 - IRS Data Retrieval Tool (DRT) process will help simplify the verification process if selected.

 - The 2018-2019 FAFSA require you to use 2016 tax information.

 - The 2019-2020 FAFSA require you to use 2017 tax information.